Get monthly email updates when I add new resources to our Family Action Toolkits

 If the people under attack are our people (and they are).
 Get angry about attacks on our people.
 Do stuff about it.
 Call reps, vote, rally, sue gun manufacturers, draft legislation, collect and educate people, raise better humans, adjust your professional work to align with your values – there are ooodles and oooooodles of creative ways to use that fire to make change, and not one of them stops at ‘thoughts’ and clicking sad emoticons.

 Hence the books.
 And raising kinder, braver kids who hopefully won’t grow up to kill and main and rape people.
 We are obligated to raise children who do not spew more malicious action into the world.
 We are obligated to raise children who recognize malicious action in their peers and nip it quick.

 We are also obligated to show our anger, to talk to our kids about what makes us furious.
 We are responsible for modeling how to put that anger into a laser-beam of action.

 Let our anger be the fertilizer that rears a new generation who hold themselves, and each other, responsible for the safekeeping of our people.

 Fertilizer though – it smells.
 It burns.
 It’s explosive.
 We need anger-fertilizer-laser-beams, to burn away all the crap that doesn’t matter.
 We need it to kick us in the ass and keep us doing things that make us uncomfortable and scared.

 Anger exposes our values – it clarifies what we believe is right, between what we deserve, and what isn’t acceptable.
 Anger is the fuel we use for courage to right things when they go wrong.

 Get your hackles up, then go DO A THING.
 Read books full of angry women to your kids and learn more about how destigmatizing anger in women smashes the kyriarchy!

-Check out the unpolished book list for patrons: Destigmatizing Anger in Women
+Check out the unpolished book list: Destigmatizing Anger in Women